Stand Up! LGBT Awareness Week

 Many lesbian, gay, bisexual and transgender (LGBT) young people develop their sexual and gender identities within supportive families and communities and are leading happy lives.
 However, many other LGBT young people experience serious levels of homophobia, transphobia and exclusion in their schools, youth clubs and local areas.

-Stand Up! will be very useful in helping schools to meet the DES's new Anti-Bullying Procedure, which require schools to develop anti-bullying policies - including prevention strategies - by early 2014.
+Stand Up! is useful in helping schools to meet the DES' Anti-Bullying Procedure, which require schools to develop anti-bullying policies - including prevention strategies.

 - LGBT students are among the'more vulnerable pupils' (p.14)